erichomiak/cmps-431-shell-assignment/README.md

 # cmps-431-shell-assignment
-This is assignment to create the basis of a shell for an operating systems course.
+This is an assignment to create the basis of a shell for an operating systems course I took in the Summer of 2019.